Search over 11,000 global digital health evidence sources

 mHealthEvidence.org was designed to bring together the world’s literature on mHealth to make it easier for program managers, researchers, government leaders, donors, software developers, and other key decision-makers to quickly get up to speed on the current state-of-the-art and evidence-based best practices.
 It includes peer-reviewed and grey literature from low-, middle- and high-resource settings.

-- A new study demonstrates that conducting some studies entirely via smartphones is feasible, fruitful and scalable: it stands up to scientific rigor, allows for large-scale participant enrollment,and captures unique environmental data not available through traditional methods.
+- A 2017 study from the Icahn School of Medicine at Mount Sinai demonstrates that conducting some studies entirely via smartphones is feasible, fruitful, and scalable: It stands up to scientific rigor, allows for large-scale participant enrollment, and captures unique environmental data not available through traditional methods.

 - Guidelines for reporting of health interventions using mobile phones: mobile health (mHealth) evidence reporting and assessment (mERA) checklist.
 This work marks the culmination of three years of multi-institutional collaborations to determine standards for reporting digital health evidence.
 The authors hope that the systematic use of this checklist to report research findings will help improve the quality of digital health evidence.